 Clubs

-Normal trading hours
+Normal trading

 Hotels

-Small bars
+Small Bars

-Packaged liquor retailers / delivery
+Packaged liquor licence

-Important for all licensees to note: Licensees need to abide by all of their usual trading hour conditions and authorisations, including:
+Licensees need to abide by all of their usual trading hour conditions and authorisations, including:

 If you have more than one liquor licence, ensure any takeaway and delivery alcohol sales comply with the relevant licence’s conditions and requirements.